microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 Our new shell will take two arguments; the target virtual host configuration and the service directive.
 Bash accepts arguments using a numeric index which starts at zero, zero however, is the name of the script so the argument that sits at index one will access the first parameter.
 In Bash, the value of stored variables are accessed using a dollar sign.
 Combining a dollar sign with a number ````"$1"```` will allow you to access a given argument.

-Our first argument will be the vhost configuration we want to work with and the second argument will be the service command.
+Our first argument will be the virtual host configuration we want to work with and the second argument will be the service command.
 We will set these to an aptly named variable to make them easier to work with.
-We will store the first argument in a variable called _VHOST_ and the second in a variable called _COMMAND_.
+We will store the first argument in a variable called _CONFG_ and the second in a variable called _COMMAND_.
+When referencing a variable in bash it advisable to always [quote the varaible](http://tldp.org/LDP/abs/html/quotingvar.html).

 Add the following lines right after _#!/bin/bash_.
-This will copy the first input parameter into a variable called _CONFIG_ and the second input parameter and a variable called _COMMAND_.
-When referencing a variable in bash it advisable to always [quote the varaible](http://tldp.org/LDP/abs/html/quotingvar.html).

 ````
 CONFIG="$1"
 COMMAND="$2"
 ````

-The first thing we want out program to do is to verify we have the correct number of arguments.
+The first thing we want our program to do is to verify we have the correct number of arguments.
 We will do this with an equality check (if-then-else).
-In bash ````$#```` will return the number of input parameters (starting at index number one).
+In Bash ````$#```` will return the number of input parameters (starting at index number one).
 We can check this with an if/then statement _if [ $# -ne 2 ] then_.
 In this context _-ne_ translates to _not equal_ or in plain English _if the number of input parameters is not equal to 2 then do something_.
 In our case we will want to provide the user feedback about the expected arguments and exit the program.

 Add the following lines to the file.
-Bellow the CONFIG and COMMAND variable but above the lines from the previous example.
+Bellow the CONFIG and COMMAND variables but above the lines from the previous example.
 In bash ````echo```` is a command that writes it arguments to the standard output while ````exit```` stops the execution of the program and returns control back to the caller.
 In this case both the standard output and the caller would be the terminal.

 ````
 if [ $# -ne 2 ]
 then
     echo "Usage: $0 {virtual-host} {restart|reload}"
     echo "Reloads a target virtual host"
     exit 1
 fi
 ````